 It is the goal of this group page to simply provide an overview of the highpoints and a few words about the Highpointers Club and its history.
 For the main course, take a look at the individual pages, many of which are simply outstanding on every level.
 The contributors to this website have spent many hours of time preparing these mountain pages and the results speak for themselves.

 Mt.
-McKinley is often referred to as Denali, the Athabascan name meaning "The Great One".
-At 20,320 feet, Denali is the tallest peak in North American and the focus of many climber's goals.
+McKinley is often referred to as Denali, the Athabascan name meaning "The Great One."
+At 20,320 feet, Denali is the highest peak in North American and the focus of many climbers' goals.
 The standard route up the mountain is the West Buttress, and from May until July the route is a crowded series of camps from 7,800 feet until the high camp at just over 17,000 feet.
 Most climbers fly in from Talkeetna, a small town almost completely centered around the climbing of Denali.
 While on the mountain, you're likely to see climbing teams from many different nations.
 As one of the seven summits, Denali attracts a lot of attention from the international climbing community.
 Besides the exquisite beauty and grandeur of the mountain, one of the best experiences can be the camaraderie between climbing groups from the different nations.
 The subtlety in climbing styles, attitude toward the mountain, and usage of gear is a fascinating study.

 The Mountaineer's Route was first climbed by the legendary John Muir in 1873 and along with the East Face provide excellent alternatives to the Whitney Trail.
 Another great alternative approach would be a multi-day trip through Sequoia National Park starting from the west side of the park.
 Because of the high levels of usage, overnight and day hiking quotas are in effect from May to November.